Contact Professor Kim Turnbull James

 - James K (1978) Learning Theory and Management Development, Management Bibliographies and Reviews, 4 69-87.

 - Neumann J, Vince R & Turnbull James K (2012) Leading change from the middle: challenges for middle managers as internal change agents.
-In: 2012 Academy of Management Annual Meeting, Boston, Massachusetts.
+In: 2012 Academy of Management Annual Meeting, Boston, Massachusetts, 3 August 2012.

 - Turnbull James K (2011) The new leadership landscape: do we offer our students and clients the leadership development they ask for - or what they need?.
-In: 3rd Developing Leadership Capacity Conference, Bristol.
+In: 3rd Developing Leadership Capacity Conference, Bristol, 14 July 2011.

 - Turnbull James K & Verity J (2011) Leading for sustainability: responsible leadership practices in a living eco-system.
-In: 10th International Studying Leadership Conference, Bristol.
+In: 10th International Studying Leadership Conference, Bristol, 12 December 2011.

-- Denyer D, Marcos Cuevas J, Turnbull James K & Marcos Cuevas J (2011) Practicing Evidence-based Management: enhancing the utilization of management research?.
-In: Academy of Management Annual Meeting, San Antonio, Texas.
+- Denyer D, Marcos Cuevas J, Turnbull James K & Marcos Cuevas J (2011) Practicing evidence-based management: enhancing the utilization of management research?.
+In: Academy of Management Annual Meeting, 2011**, San Antonio, TX, 12-16 August 2011.

 - Ladkin D & Turnbull James K (2010) The making of moral myopia: The case of British Members of Parliament and their expenses claims.
-In: 8th International Studying Leadership Conference, University of Birmingham.
+In: 8th International Studying Leadership Conference, University of Birmingham, 7 December 2009.

 - Turnbull James K (2009) Beyond a 'deficit model' of leadership development: aligning leadership development programmes with new theories of leadership.
 In: ESSEC Seminar, Paris.

 - Turnbull James K & Ramos J (2009) Aligning leadership theory and leadership development.
-In: 8th International Studying Leadership Conference, University of Birmingham.
+In: 8th International Studying Leadership Conference, University of Birmingham, 7 December 2009.

 - Collins J, Denyer D & Turnbull James K (2008) Educating the evidence-based manager: The Executive Doctorate and its impact on management practice.
-In: International Conference on Organizational Learning, Knowledge and Capabilities (OLKC), Copenhagen.
+In: International Conference on Organizational Learning, Knowledge and Capabilities (OLKC), Copenhagen, 28 April 2008.

 - Turnbull James K & Collins J (2007) Is corporate leadership up to the global challenge?.
-In: Conference proceedings 2007 : British Academy of Management : management research, education and business success : is the future as clear as the past?, Warwick.
+In: Conference proceedings 2007 : British Academy of Management : management research, education and business success : is the future as clear as the past?, Warwick, 11 September 2007.

 - Turnbull James K & Arroba T (2007) Dilemmas, Organization Politics and Wise Leadership.
-In: 6th Studying Leadership Conference, Warwick.
+In: 6th Studying Leadership Conference, Warwick, 13 December 2007.

 - Turnbull James K (2006) Wise leadership; a framework for learning how emotions in organizations can unconsciously impact how you take up a leadership role.
 In: Exeter Centre for Leadership Studies Seminar Series, Exeter.

 - Turnbull James K & Denyer D (2006) Learning for sector change: the development of a knowledge sharing and learning network.
-In: International Conference on Organizational Learning, Knowledge and Capabilities (OLKC), Warwick.
+In: International Conference on Organizational Learning, Knowledge and Capabilities (OLKC), Warwick, 20 March 2006.

 - Turnbull James K & Collins J (2006) How does Mode 2 research undertaken on a DBA impact on manager's learning and practice?.
 In: British Academy of Management Conference, Belfast.